 An in-depth Steem Guide by Americas CardroomPlay Poker Now With Steem

 Cryptocurrency Home | Steem

-Bitcoins record breaking 2017 has sparked another round of debates between Bitcoin bulls and Bitcoin bears.
+After a tumultuous year for Bitcoin and other leading cryptocurrencies, bulls and bears continue to spar.
 Bulls will point to rapid developments in the blockchain industry as well as growing support for cryptocurrencies in otherwise hostile markets--for example, traditional financial markets, where the CME has approved Bitcoin futures.